Welsh cuisine: History

 The majority of food riots had ended by 1801, and there were certain political undertones to the actions, though lack of leadership meant that little came of it.
 By the 1870s, 60% of Wales was owned by 570 families, most of whom did no farming.
 Instead, they employed workers, who were forced to vote Tory or lose their jobs.

 Around the end of the 19th century, the increase in coal mining and steel works around Wales led to the immigration of Italian workers.
 The workers brought families who integrated their culture into Welsh society, bringing with them Italian ice cream and Italian cafes, now a staple of Welsh society.

-In the 1960s, isolated communities were unable to access produce that the majority of Britain would such as peppers or aubergines.
-Artisan Welsh produce was limited or non-existent, farms rarely made their own cheese, and Welsh wine was of poor quality.
-By the 1990s, historical Welsh foods were going through a revival.
-Farmers' markets became more popular, Welsh organic vegetables and farm-made cheese started to appear in supermarkets.
-Other modern Welsh characteristics are more subtle, such as supermarkets offering salty butters and laverbread or butchers labelling beef skirt as 'cawl meat'.
+In the 1960s, isolated communities were unable to access produce that the majority of Britain could, including Mediterranean produce such as peppers or aubergines.
+Welsh artisanal produce was limited or non-existent, with farms rarely making their own cheese, and Welsh wine was of poor quality.
+Though by the 1990s and 2000s, Welsh foods went through a revival: farmers' markets became more popular, Welsh organic vegetables and farm-made cheese started to appear in supermarkets.
+Other modern Welsh characteristics are more subtle, such as supermarkets offering salty butters and laverbread, or butchers labelling beef skirt as 'cawl meat'.

 Restaurants are promoting the quality of Welsh ingredients, encouraging people to purchase Welsh produce and creating new dishes using them.
-This has meant that Welsh products can find their way into the higher-priced delicatessens of London or North America.
+This has meant that Welsh products can find their way into the higher-priced delicatessens of London, Europe, and North America.
 However, the regular diet of Welsh people has been more influenced by India, China and America.
 The most popular dish is chicken tikka masala, followed by burgers or chow mein.